Women in the Yishuv Workforce

 Economists suggest that high rates of population growth, a limited absorptive capacity of the productive sectors and high unemployment combined to drive many females, regardless of their skills, into personal services, leading to the creation of female “bulging” in this sector.

 In 1929 female employment in this sector reached an all-time peak.
-In Haifa half of the women employed worked in restaurants, hotels or private homes.
+In Haifa half of the women employed worked in restaurants, hotels, or private homes.
 In Jerusalem more than half were employed as domestic servants, and in towns like Safed and Tiberias, which belonged to the Old Yishuv, the percentage share of services in employment increased to almost 70 percent.
 Even kibbutz women were employed as domestic servants.
-Only when it reached catastrophic proportions did the Jewish Agency and the Histadrut start looking for ways of improving working conditions as well as wages in this sector.
+Only when it reached, in the eyes of the leaders, catastrophic proportions did the Jewish Agency and the Histadrut start looking for ways of improving working conditions as well as wages in this sector.
 However, by then domestic service was well established, out of the reach and control of the Histadrut.
 Reports by the Mo’ezet ha-Po’alot during the 1930s as well as reports from Jerusalem in 1937, Tel Aviv in 1936, and Haifa in 1939 affirm that domestic service was still the major source of employment for women well up to the war.

 The increase in employment opportunities for women in industry during World War II brought about a sharp decline in female employment rate in the service sector.
 The Labor Exchange Bureau complained that demand for domestic workers could not be met.
 However, in places like Jerusalem or in the moshavot, where industry did not develop, domestic services continued to be a major source of employment for female workers.

 Thus by the end of the war, the employment share of services in female employment contracted from 60.7 percent in 1939 to 49.9 percent in 1945, primarily due to decline in personal services.